Teaching at LMU

 Explicit Value Analysis with Symbolic Memory Graphs (SMGs) can analyse programs, including memory operations, fast and efficient.
 However, Value Analysis often over-approximates values beyond an already encountered bound.
 The goal is to combine the existing SMG based Value Analysis with the existing Numerical Abstract Domain (APRON) using a composite analysis, reusing the already existing components.
 This is then implemented in CPAchecker and evaluated against other verification approaches over the SV-COMP benchmark set.

 CPAchecker is a framework for automatic software verification developed at our chair.
-As such it has a broad technology stack that should provides everything that is needed for verifying C programs.
+As such it has a broad technology stack that provides everything that is needed for verifying C programs.
 CPAchecker is able to distribute the analysis of a single task to different workers by decomposing the input program into blocks.
 Each worker analyzes one block and communicates the results to all other workers over messages to establish the correct verification result.
-In case we find a violation, fault localization can help to explain the root cause of the error.
-There already exist several techniques of fault localization in CPAchecker.
-Unfortunately, some of them may take long since they have to check 2^n possibilities in the worst-case scenario.
-By distributing fault localization to the relevant workers, 'n' shrinks since they work on smaller blocks.
-We expect a performance boost for fault localization after distributing it.
+The referenced work uses incremental verification on code blocks.
+In our setting, the blocks are already available and we can also handle the updates of the summaries in parallel.

 Hardware Speed-Independent Analysis Selection Heuristrics (Mentor: Martin Spiessl)